 So changing your sleep routine to an early bird not only offers potential physical health and productivity benefits, but may well improve your wellbeing and overall happiness.
 What’s not to like?

 There are a wide range of benefits in early mornings, but there’s also an obvious balance to be found.
 To take advantage of these science-backed benefits, we cannot compromise our amount of sleep.
-Don’t try to cheat your sleep to gain some time.
-Your health will suffer.
-Instead, an adjustment to morning routine requires a commensurate adjustment to bedtime routine.

 With healthy adjustments to sleep routines, the evidence suggests early mornings benefit our physical health, mental health and productivity levels.
 And it’s hard not be enthused by this proposition.